msaunby/computational-thinking/README.md

 I'm [Michael Saunby](https://http://www.saunby.net/about/), and in 2019 I helped deliver the IoC Summer School at the University of Exeter, where we introduced 30 undergraduate and post-grad students from non-STEM subjects to programming, data science and machine learning.
 Subsequently I was asked to give a lecture on programming to student teachers, again from non-STEM backgrounds.
 The material on this website is intended to support that lecture.

+Note: I've selected segments of the YouTube videos on this page to show in my lecture.
+I recommend you watch these clips, but I also encourage watching the entire videos when you have a chance.
+This material is not intended for teaching, rather it is to help understand how people working with computer software understand their relationship with software.
+Some of the language they use may be unfamiliar, perhaps even impenetrable, please don't worry about that, it's not my intention these clips be fully understood, only that they give an insight into software development and the people who do it.

 <!--
 This site is best viewed in GitHub pages rather than directly in GitHub Follow this link  https://msaunby.github.io/computational-thinking/